 The Program

-The cultural needs the program addresses.
+The cultural needs addressed by the program.

-A sector under pressure outside the capital
+A strained sector, especially outside the capital

-A culture that keeps producing meaning
+A culture that continues to produce meaning

 What is needed in the central-western region